OpenFAST/openfast/docs/source/user/hydrodyn/index.rst

 across a range of directions).
 Wave elevations or full wave kinematics can also be generated externally and used within HydroDyn.
-Internally, HydroDyn generates waves analytically for finite depth using first-order (linear Airy) or first plus second-order wave theory [Sharma and Dean, 1981] with the option to include directional spreading, but wave kinematics are only computed in the domain between the flat seabed and still-water level (SWL) and no wave stretching or higher order wave theories are included.
+Internally, HydroDyn generates waves analytically for finite depth using first-order (linear Airy) or first plus second-order wave theory :cite:`SharmaDean:1981` with the option to include directional spreading, but wave kinematics are only computed in the domain between the flat seabed and still-water level (SWL) and no wave stretching or higher order wave theories are included.
 The second-order hydrodynamic implementations